grace-qian/Data_Journalism_Final_Project/README.md

 <p>
 <h4>1.
 Which creative occupations have the most gender diversity and which have the least gender diversity in LA County? </h4>
 <h4>2.
 How do the earnings in LA County's creative fields fare against the broader US trends?</h4>
 <h4>3.
-Which creative occupation had the largest growth from 2014 to 2015 in LA and in ths US?</h4>
+Which creative occupation had the largest growth from 2014 to 2015 in LA and in the US?</h4>
 <h4>4.
 Which creative occupation has the highest hourly salary in LA and in ths US and which had the lowest?</h4>
 <h4>5.
 What are the top occupations for each age bracket in the LA? the US?</h4>
 </p>